 Diversification in Lottery-Like Features and Portfolio Pricing Discounts

 Why do portfolios often trade at discounts relative to the sums of their components?
-I provide a novel explanation based on the prospect theory.
+I provide a novel explanation based on prospect theory.
 I extend the model of Barberis and Huang (2008) and consider multiple assets which may or may not produce extreme positive payoffs together.
-My model predicts that when these assets do not produce extreme payoffs together, a portfolio consisting of them will trade at a discount relative to the market value when they are traded alone.
-I present three sets of empirical evidence to support this prediction and provide a novel and unifying explanation for the closed-end fund puzzle, the announcement returns of mergers and acquisitions, and conglomerate discounts.
+My model predicts that when these assets do not produce extreme payoffs together, a portfolio consisting of them will trade at a discount.
+I present three sets of empirical evidence to support this prediction: the closed-end fund puzzle, the announcement returns of mergers and acquisitions, and conglomerate discounts.

 JEL Classification: G11, G12, G41